 Zen: The Art and Science of Dropping Thought

 Buddhist yoga (Dhyana, Ch'an, Zen) stops the endless "thinking" and "reflecting" activity of the so called "mind" that produces stress and mental anguish as well as the "soft-fascist" plague of heedless stupidity and dullness now enveloping the whole earth.
-Zen culminates in direct perception and cognition -- Great Clear Mirror Mind.
+Zen culminates in direct perception and cognition -- Great Clear (Dark) Mirror Mind.
 Buddhist religious practice, on the other hand, is devoted to creating more rules, rituals, and "mind-stuff" that will someday have to be dropped.

 Human beings are obsessed with "thoughts" and "thinking."
 Watch for yourself, and note just how many times each day an obsessive Internal Monologue (or Half-Dialogue) kicks in.
 That, or maybe a splendidly directed Internal Movie showing your actions in the past (usually from an improbable viewpoint) or your plans for the future (complete with thrilling soundtrack)!
 Wake up from this.
 It's all horseshit.

 With your attention riveted on the imaginary scenarios spinning in your head you are missing THIS.